cekbote/cekbote/README.md

 # Hey, I'm Chanakya 👋

 I am a final year undergrad, passionate about data science, machine learning and contributing to the open source community.
-I am currently working as a Google Summer of Code Sudent Developer to combine Machine Learning and Cybersecurity as a part of the Cloud Native Computing Foundation.
+I am currently working as a Google Summer of Code Student Developer to combine Machine Learning and Cybersecurity as a part of the Cloud Native Computing Foundation.
 You can learn more about my project [here](https://mlbridge.github.io/).

 ## Connect with me :smile: